csev/cc4e/book/chap01.md

 1.1 Getting Started
 -------------------

 The only way to learn a new programming language is by writing programs in it.
 The first program to write is the same for all languages:

 Print the words

     hello, world

-This is the basic hurdle; to leap over it you have to be able to create the

 [comment]: <> (page 6 , 6 THE C PROGRAMMING LANGUAGE CHAPTER I )

-program text somewhere, compile it successfully, load it, run it, and find out where your output went.
+This is the basic hurdle; to leap over it you have to be able to create the program text somewhere, compile it successfully, load it, run it, and find out where your output went.
 With these mechanical details mastered, everything else is comparatively easy.

-In C, the program to print "hello, world" is
+In traditional C, the program to print "hello, world" is

     main()
     printf("hello, world\n");

+The modern minimal version of this needs a bit more syntax:

+    #include <stdio.h>
+    main() {
+    printf("hello, world\n");
+    }

 Just how to run this program depends on the system you are using.
-As a specific example, on the UNIX operating system you must create the source program in a file whose name ends in ".c", such as _hello.c,_ then compile it with the command
+As a specific example, on the UNIX operating system you must create the source program in a file whose name ends in ".c", such as `hello.c`, then compile it with the command

     CC hello.c

+On modern systems, we use the `gcc` compiler:

+    gcc hello.c

-If you haven't botched anything, such as omitting a character or misspelling something, the compilation will proceed silently, and make an executable file called _a.out._ Running that by the command
+If you haven't botched anything, such as omitting a character or misspelling something, the compilation will proceed silently, and make an executable file called `a.out.` Running that by the command

     a.out